iron9light/coffeescript-maven-plugin/README.md

 brew can do more than just compile coffeescript, but it's not up to date, see [here](https://github.com/jakewins/brew/issues/4).

-coffee-maven-plugin works great, but it is short of some fetures.
+coffee-maven-plugin works great, but it is short of some features.

 ## Requires